 www.sponsoranangel.org | African Angels

-To date, several ‘generations’ of Wild Women have raised over R760 000 for their chosen community projects.
+To date, several ‘generations’ of Wild Women have raised close to R1 million for their chosen community projects.
 Each Wild Woman is obliged to raise a minimum amount towards the two initiatives.

 Both of our chosen community projects are registered non-profit organisations (NPO’s).
 This offers a wonderful opportunity for companies, big or small, to make a difference through their corporate social responsibility initiatives.

 All funds raised are donated directly to the community projects concerned.
 Each Wild Woman is required to ‘pay her own way’ – none of the sponsorship money is used to fund runners.
 No matter the value of your sponsorship, it does make a direct difference in the lives of local women and children on the East Coast of South Africa.